Air France Flight 8969: 26 December

 The aircraft approached Marseille during the early hours of 26 December.
-The hijackers did not know that Major Denis Favier's GIGN squad was already in Marseille, having flown from Majorca to a military base near Marseille, and planned to storm the aircraft while it was in Marseille.
+The hijackers did not know that Major Denis Favier's GIGN squad was already in Marseille, having flown from Mallorca to a military base near Marseille, and planned to storm the aircraft while it was in Marseille.
 The GIGN squad practised entering the A300 before Flight 8969 arrived in Marseille.
-Favier explained in an interview that the enemy was arriving in friendly territory, and the power difference would be a key element in the struggle.
+Favier explained in an interview that the hijackers were arriving in friendly territory, and the power difference would be a key element in the struggle.
 Flight 8969 landed at 3:33 a.m.

 Steward Claude Burgniard said that the hijackers felt that the landing in Marseille was a "magic moment" as they had arrived in France.
 Burgniard recalled that the airport was dark and that she only saw the lights of the A300 and a car that the A300 followed.
 The French authorities deliberately led the aircraft away from the terminal and into a remote corner of the airport.
 By 26 December, the French government had received information stating that the hijackers had planned to attack Paris.
 Favier planned to appear conciliatory and prolong the negotiations as long as possible.
 He believed that the hijackers were tired, so he planned to wear them down.
-Alain Gehin, the Chief of Police of Marseille, spoke to the group of hijackers in the control tower.
+Alain Gehin, the chief of police of Marseille, spoke to the group of hijackers in the control tower.
 Gehin implemented Favier's strategy.

-While using Delhemme to speak for them, the hijackers asked for 27 tons of fuel; the aircraft needed approximately 9 tons to fly to Paris from Marseille.
-The request indicated to the French authorities that the aircraft was going to be used as a firebomb or to fly the aircraft to an Islamic country sympathetic to the hijackers' cause.
+While using Dhellemme to speak for them, the hijackers asked for 27 tons of fuel; the aircraft needed approximately 9 tons to fly to Paris from Marseille.
+The request indicated to the French authorities that the aircraft was going to be used as a firebomb or going to fly to an Islamic country sympathetic to the hijackers' cause.
 Hours later, the authorities received word of the firebomb plot.
 Passengers who were released in Algiers stated that the A300 had been rigged with explosives.
 Demolition experts determined that the plane was likely rigged in a way that would cause it to explode.
 Charles Pasqua said in an interview that the French government had decided that the aircraft was not going to leave Marseille, regardless of the consequences.